greenshot/greenshot/_faqs/2020-05-10-what-is-a-cla-and-who-has-to-sign-it.markdown

 layout: faq
 status: publish
 published: true
-title: What is a CLA - and who has to sign it?
+title: What is a Contributor License Agreement (CLA) - and who has to sign it?
 tags: []

 ---